FedorSergeev/keepup/README.md

 1. Core

-Core modules containes basic set of entities and services for KeepUP based applications.
+Core modules contains basic set of entities and services for KeepUP based applications.

 1.1 Profiles